Skip to main content

 public class LoggingAdvisor implements CallAdvisor {

-private static final Logger logger = LoggerFactory.getLogger(LoggingAdvisor.class);
+private static final Logger log = LoggerFactory.getLogger(LoggingAdvisor.class);

 @Override